 All this said as I mentioned daily deals have been a great marketing tool for Spira.
 My favorite business to work with is Groupon.
 Their customer service and sales relationships are fantastic.
 I feel like I am the most important thing on their agenda, they are respectful of my needs as a small business.
 Living Social has been good to work with as well, though their sales Representative is not nearly as responsive year round as Groupon’s.
 Amazon Local is now forcing businesses to open the coupon to all customers.
 They say it is better customer service experience; I say they make more money on those deals… So you may not see me working with them much longer.
 Sad since they are our local Seattle employers.

 2.)
-You have been there and you like them…. make sure to read the small print.
-If it is open to repeat customers ask following questions and let your moral ethical inner-self guide you to the right decision…
+You have been there, and you like them…. make sure to read the small print.
+The limitations are always written somewhere hard to find.
+Take the time to find small print, and read carefully.
+You will save yourself and the business an uncomfortable encounter.
+Businesses don’t try to put restrictions because they are mean, the restrictions help us stay in business, this is our only defense against third party discount merchants.
+If the Deal is open to repeat customers ask following questions and let your moral, ethical inner-self guide you to the right decision…

-- c.)
 Does this business have multiple locations and maybe a corporate office elsewhere?
-Larger businesses can write off losses and distribute gains across multiple business locations, they are not as sensitive to single point losses such as a single coupon.
+Larger companies can write off losses and distribute gains across multiple business locations, they are not as sensitive to single point losses such as a single coupon.

-- d.)
-Finally, is this a business that makes your neighborhood richer, nicer place to live?
-Would you be sad seeing it go belly up?
+Finally, does this business make your neighborhood richer, more delightful place to live?
+Would you be sad to see it go belly up?